laravel/nova-docs/src/5.0/customization/frontend.md

 ### Using Nova Mixins

-Custom Nova tools, resource tools, cards, and other custom packages that are being developed within a `nova-components` directory of a Laravel application can utilise `laravel-nova` mixins by importing `nova.mix.js` Mix Extension from the Nova installation that is located within your root application's `vendor` directory.
+Custom Nova tools, resource tools, cards, and other custom packages that are being developed within a `nova-components` directory of a Laravel application can utilize `laravel-nova` mixins by importing `nova.mix.js` Mix Extension from the Nova installation that is located within your root application's `vendor` directory.
 This extension should be placed in your package's `webpack.mix.js`:

 ```js
 mix.extend('nova', new require('./vendor/laravel/nova/nova.mix')) // [!code --] // [!code focus]